-- 17.1.
-The school will implement their responsibilities for safer recruitment strategies as recommended in Keeping Children Safe in Education, September 2019. - 17.2.
+- 18.1.
+The school will implement their responsibilities for safer recruitment strategies as recommended in Keeping Children Safe in Education, September 2021 Part three p.47 - 18.2.
 This will include appropriate training for Head Teachers/Deputies/Governors and others who recruit and select staff and volunteers.
-These staff will attend the NCSL Safer Recruitment training (CWDC from January 2010). - 17.3.
-As part of the Safer Recruitment process all staff being offered positions within the school should have their offers made subject to an enhanced Disclosure and Barring Service [DBS] [formerly CRB] check. - 17.4.
-The school follows the advice of Bromley Safeguarding Children Board and renews DBS documents every three years. - 17.5.
-The Central Register of these checks will be held by the Personnel & Administration Manager (2019: Julie Hodgkinson) and checked and signed by the Chair of Governors and Designated Governor for Child Protection and Safeguarding annually.
+These staff will attend the NCSL Safer Recruitment training. - 18.3.
+As part of the Safer Recruitment process all staff being offered positions within the school should have their offers made subject to an enhanced Disclosure and Barring Service [DBS] [formerly CRB] check. - 18.4.
+The school follows the advice of Bromley Safeguarding Children Board and renews DBS documents every three years. - 18.5.
+The Single central record of these checks will be held by the Personnel & Administration Manager (2021: Julie Hodgkinson) and checked and signed by the Chair of Governors and Designated Governor for Child Protection and Safeguarding annually.
+This record will include all staff, including teacher trainees on salaried routes, agency and third party supply staff, even if they work for one day

-18. Information Sharing
+19. Information Sharing

-- 18.1.
-The school recognises that information sharing is essential for effective safeguarding and promoting the welfare of children and young people. - 18.2.
-The school is guided by the HM Government advice which was produced in July 2018 to support practitioners in the decisions they take to share information, reducing the risk of harm to children and young people and promotes their well-being. - 18.3.
-The school's working practice has been updated to reflect the General Data Protection Regulation (GDPR) and Data Protection Act 2018. - 18.4.
-Practitioners will use their judgement when making decisions about what information to share and consult their line manager or DSL if in doubt. - 18.5.
+- 19.1.
+The school recognises that information sharing is essential for effective safeguarding and promoting the welfare of children and young people.

+- 19.2.
+The school is guided by the HM Government advice which was produced in July 2018 to support practitioners in the decisions they take to share information, reducing the risk of harm to children and young people and promotes their well-being.

+- 19.3.
+The school's working practice has been updated to reflect the General Data Protection Regulation (GDPR) and Data Protection Act 2018.

+- 19.4.
+Practitioners will use their judgement when making decisions about what information to share and consult their line manager or DSL if in doubt.

+- 19.5.
 The following principles will be used when making decisions to share information to support the safeguarding and protection of a child (P9 and 10 Information Sharing July 2018):

 - Necessary and proportionate

 - Relevant

 - Adequate

 - Accurate

 - Timely

 - Secure

 - Recorded

-- 18.6.
+- 19.6.
 See Appendix 9 Flowchart of when and how to share information (P2 Information Sharing : Advice for practitioners providing safeguarding services to children July 2018).

-19. Multi-Agency Working [KCSIE 2019 Para 68-75]
+20. Multi-Agency Working

-- 19.1.
-The school will continue to work closely with relevant external agencies in the interest of the child and family. - 19.2.
-If Charles Darwin School is named as a relevant agency under published arrangements of our local Safeguarding partners, we will comply with these local arrangements.
+- 20.1.
+The school will continue to work closely with relevant external agencies in the interest of the child and family.
+Schools have a pivotal role to play in multi-agency safeguarding arrangements. - 20.2.
+If Charles Darwin School is named as a relevant agency under published arrangements of our local Safeguarding partners, we will comply with these local arrangements to work alongside social care, the police, health and other services. - 20.3.
+The Governing body will ensure that Charles Darwin School contributes to multi agency working in line with statutory guidance Working Together to Safeguard Children 2018 (updated February 2019).

-Reviewed for approval by the Ethos Committee in September 2019
+Reviewed for approval by the Ethos Committee in September 2021